- Chart

 Investment Approach and Strategy

-Strategy: The ETF employs a passive investment strategy, seeking to replicate the performance of the S&P 100 Index.
+Strategy: The ETF employs a passive investment strategy, aiming to replicate the performance of the S&P 100 Index through full replication.
+This means it holds the same securities as the index in the same proportions.

 Market Position